 Whether claims about a product relate to is benefits or its risks, we need to be transparent.
 Consumers need to truly understand what they are buying.

-More than ever, skin care manufacturers are proclaiming to be concerned about our planet.
+More than ever, manufacturers of skincare products are proclaiming to be concerned about our planet.
 They say they want to be more “green.”

 But to truly be sustainable, manufacturers should curtail the sales of products with unnecessary packaging.
 That includes those tiny little plastic non-biodegradable tubes of moisturizers (regardless of what body part they are marketed for or what time of day they are intended to be used).
 And, all of the products that are wrapped in separate nonbiodegradable plastic packages that wind up polluting our oceans and seas.